mozilla-it/iamvpnlibrary/DEVELOPERS.md

 As such, ```IAMVPNLibrary``` (the class) doesn't have public methods.
 It passes through to whoever is upstream.
 It COULD have methods, but make sure you're doing a smart thing if you do this.

-The mail library should have NO knowledge of LDAP.
+The main library should have NO knowledge of LDAP.
 Shouldn't pass anything upstream that looks like a DN, shouldn't raise any errors that need LDAP.
 None of those shenanigans.

 # Testing